magnumdatura/DejaDiary/Project4_Chatbot/README.md

 https://www.figma.com/file/jajBmLF2dVEAckhi9YYAAh/DejaDiary-Dataflow?node-id=0%3A1

 # About Deja Diary
 Deja Diary is a chatbot diary app that's meant to help with journalling on the go.
 I often find that my best ideas come to me during life's in-between moments, inspiration on the train, the afterglow of conversations with friends.
 I always tell myself I'll write these ideas down once I get home, or when I have time, but by then I have often forgotten!
 Journalling is a powerful practice, and while it's never been my strong suit, I'm always texting on my phone, a form of writing that's so close to journaling.
 So I thought I'd make an app to bridge this problem with a nudge to a proximate solution.
+Deja hopes to put the serendipity of ideas back into your life, much like a feeling of deja vu!

  Currently still in infancy but I hope to develop this into a fully functional app that I can share with friends.

 # Approach Taken
 MERN stack linked up with Google's DIALOGFLOW.
 Dialogflow covers the natural language processing, breathing life into Deja and giving her the verisimilitude of being a conscious interlocutor.